 cost of sequential scan = (pages read * seq_page_cost) + (rows scanned * cpu_tuple_cost)

 seq_page_cost refers to the planner’s estimate of the cost of fetching a page from disk during a sequential scan, while

 cpu_tuple_cost is the planner’s estimate of the CPU cost of querying a row/tuple.
-Actual sequential page cost will vary according to the type of storage you’re using in AWS RDS (e.g., if you’re running SSDs or provisioned IOPS, your cost of fetching a page from disk would be lower than if you were using magnetic storage).
+Actual sequential page cost will vary according to the type of storage you’re using in Amazon RDS (e.g., if you’re running SSDs or provisioned IOPS, your cost of fetching a page from disk would be lower than if you were using magnetic storage).
 You can adjust the values of

 cpu_tuple_cost (both of which are dynamic parameters in RDS) to reflect the type of storage you’ve selected for your instance.